AskNowQA/EARL/README.md

 Now go to EARL/ code checkout folder:

     $cd scripts/

+Download SENNA parser from https://ronan.collobert.com/senna/ and unzip in this folder, then:

     $python TextMatchServer.py 8888  (this takes several minutes to load)
     $python api.py 4999